asphalt-framework/asphalt-sqlalchemy/docs/usage.rst

 Here's how the above example would work using core queries::

     async def handler(ctx):
+        # Database queries can block the event loop, so run this in a thread pool
         async with ctx.threadpool():
             parent_id = ctx.sql.scalar(select([people.c.id]).where(name='Senior'))
             ctx.sql.execute(people.insert().values(name='Junior'))